shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/log-level-custom-model-feed.md

 ---
-title: Log-Level Custom Model Feed
+title: Data Science Toolkit - Log-Level Custom Model Feed
 description: Use the log-level custom model feed to get specific information on models associated with your line items and the values calculated by each model.
 ---

-# Log-level custom model feed
+# Data Science Toolkit - Log-level custom model feed

 The Log-Level Custom Model Feed gives you specific information on models associated with your line items and the values calculated by each model.